saidsay-so/fancy/book/src/debug.md

 # Debugging

-To enable debugging the service, you can set the `RUST_LOG` variable to debug and check the logs.
+To enable debugging the service, you can set the `RUST_LOG` variable and check the logs.

 ## systemd